ymniquet/eQuimageLab/docs/source/composite.rst

    CIE_chroma
    CIE_saturation

-Moreover, the following functions of eQuimageLab return the luma and lightness of a :py:class:`numpy.ndarray` (or of an :py:class:`Image <equimagelab.equimage.image.Image>` object) containing a RGB image:
+Moreover, the following functions of eQuimageLab return the luma and lightness of a :py:class:`numpy.ndarray` (or of an :py:class:`Image <equimage.image.Image>` object) containing a RGB image:

-.. currentmodule:: equimagelab.equimage.image_colorspaces
+.. currentmodule:: equimage.image_colorspaces

 .. autosummary::